pythonindia/pyconindia-handbook/index.rst

 Braodly this handbook will categorized in three sections :

-* Pre-conference
+* Pre-conference : Will list all tasks that need be taken care of before the confernece.
-* Conference-Day
+* Conference-Day : Will list all tasks that need to be done on the conference days.
-* Post Conference
+* Post Conference: WIll list all tasks that needs to be taken care at the end of the conf.

 There are some sections which will cut across all three types: